kytta/wiki_analysis/README.md

 ## Speed

 Speed of the algorithm depends on data size and your internet connection.
-On my 60 Mbit/s network fetching and analyzing the Greenlandic Wikipedia (kl) with 1756 unique pages took an hour.
-Calculating takes about 2 seconds on a MacBook Pro 15 2016.
+On my 60 Mbit/s network fetching and analyzing the [Greenlandic Wikipedia](https://kl.wikipedia.org) with 1756 unique pages took an hour.
+Calculating rank takes about 2 seconds on a MacBook Pro 15 2016.

 ## How to Run